muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 - It has to be blazing fast
 - Errors must be **simple** and straight forward *...proceeds to look at templates with disapproval*

-I have been experimenting with this for a while, and ended up implementing it in [**Rift**](https://github.com/PipeRift/rift).
+I experimented with a solution to this for a while and ended up implementing it in [**Rift**](https://github.com/PipeRift/rift).
-The solution I came with solves all the points above, so lets have a look rebuilding the previous examples with it:
+This solution I came up with solves all the points above, so let's have a look rebuilding the previous examples with it:

 ```cpp
 // We pass an Access with the types we can write, and those we can only read (const)